SystemsApproach/private5g/software/scale.rst

 There are two aspects of our deployment that scale independently.
-One is Aether proper: a Kubernetes cluster running the set of microservices that implement SD-Core and AMP, and optionally, other edge apps.
-The other is gNBsim: the emulated RAN that generates traffic directed at the Aether cluster.
-Minimally, two servers are required—one for the Aether cluster and one for gNBsim—with each able to grow independently.
+One is Aether proper: a Kubernetes cluster running the set of microservices that implement SD-Core and AMP (and optionally, other edge apps).
+The second is gNBsim: the emulated RAN that generates traffic directed at the Aether cluster.
+Minimally, two servers are required—one for the Aether cluster and one for gNBsim—with each able to scale independently.
 For example, having four servers would support a 3-node Aether cluster and a 1-node workload generator.
 This example configuration corresponds to the following ``hosts.ini`` file: